 Nowadays, with the increasing demand for cloud drives as storage tools, the two products, Dropbox and OneDrive, have been favored by many users due to their advanced product design and excellent user experience.
 However, as a cloud storage system with excellent features, like Dropbox or OneDrive, its storage cost and security will greatly affect the user's choice.

-So, next, you will know about the strengths and weaknesses of the two products from the two parts of storage cost and security, so that you can weigh the pros and cons to make the best choice!
+So, next, you will know about the strengths and weaknesses of Dropbox and OneDrive from the two parts: storage cost and security, so that you can weigh the pros and cons to make the best choice!

 In addition, with the addition of OneDrive to the Office 365 subscription to provide 1TB of storage space, OneDrive may represent better value.

 While both OneDrive and Dropbox use Advanced Encryption Standards for files stored on their systems, OneDrive and Dropbox have had different results in enforcing security assurances.
-While Dropbox uses passwords to manage all data in an account, while OneDrive not only provides support for the encryption of the entire account, but also provides password management for each file, making it more difficult for any potential attacker to unlock all the data.
+While Dropbox uses passwords to manage all data in an account, OneDrive not only provides encryption support for the entire account, but also password management for each file, making it more difficult for any potential attacker to unlock all the data.
 Also, Dropbox was hacked in 2012, and OneDrive has so far not reported a similar attack.

 Considering both storage cost and data security, many people may choose OneDrive as your file and data storage tool.
-If you are a Dropbox user, you may now want to move files from Dropbox to OneDrive.
-After all, OneDrive is better than Dropbox on the storage cost and security parts.
+If you are a Dropbox user, you may now want to perform Dropbox to OneDrive transfer.
+After all, OneDrive is better than Dropbox in the storage cost and security parts.

-Now, migrating files from Dropbox to OneDrive may be a problem need to be solved.
+Now, migrating files from Dropbox to OneDrive may be a problem that needs to be solved.
 How to transfer files and data from Dropbox to OneDrive?
 Please read the following part.

-Solution 1: Automatically Migrate Dropbox to OneDrive with MultCloud
+Solution 1: Automatically Migrate Dropbox to OneDrive by MultCloud

 Step 1.
 Sign Up.
-Enter MultCloud homepage: https://www.multcloud.com and sign up an account with your email or just create a temporary account by clicking on “Try without signing up”.
+Enter MultCloud homepage: https://www.multcloud.com and sign up for an account with your email.

 Step 2.
 Add Dropbox and OneDrive to MultCloud.
 Log in MultCloud with your email and password, hit the “Add Cloud” button to select Dropbox to add; add OneDrive in the same way and go to the next step.